 Lastly, FoxMetrics also offer their professional services as well as customer support to all of its users.
 This helps them make a more reliable business relation, leading big and small businesses to grow even further.

-First-party data has proven to help gather insight into users’ behavior and shopping patterns.
+First-party data has proven to help gather insight into users’ behaviour and shopping patterns.
 Such data helps companies improve their marketing policies, boost their sales, and make better customer-seller relations.

 Marketers need to pay more attention to first-party data if they want to move their business forward.